felix314159/gophy/README.md

 todo
 <a name="features"/>

-## Building instructions
+## Build instructions
 todo
 <a name="building"/>
 ### Building gophy
 todo
 <a name="buildingGophy"/>
-### Building cbmroot software environment
+### Building CbmRoot
-This step is only necessary when you want to run a miner that actively works on simulation tasks.
+This step is only necessary when you want to run a miner that actively works on simulation tasks and it can be skipped when you run gophy as a normal full or light node.

-It can be skipped when you run gophy as a normal full or light node.
+[CbmRoot](https://git.cbm.gsi.de/computing/cbmroot) is the analysis and simulation framework used by the CBM experiment at FAIR in Darmstadt.
+In order to use cbmroot you first need to acquire required external software that is contained in the [FairSoft](https://github.com/FairRootGroup/FairSoft) repository.
 <a name="buildingCbmroot"/>

 ## Usage / Running gophy